Winter Fuel Payment 2025 | Changes in eligibility

 In September 2025 it was reported by the BBC that there has been a scam going round that targets people potentially eligible for the Winter Fuel Payment.

-The scammers send you a text claiming to be from the Department of Work and Pensions, saying you haven’t claimed the money you’re entitled to.
+The scammers send you a text claiming to be from the Department of Work and Pensions.
+It says you haven’t claimed the money you’re entitled to.
 The text has a dodgy link that they want you to click on.

 This text is NOT from the Department of Work and Pensions and you should NOT click on the link.